AL09

 How to Fix / Troubleshooting

 Safety first: Allow the engine to cool completely before opening the cooling system.
-Set controller to OFF and disconnect battery negative.
+Set the controller to OFF and disconnect the battery negative terminal.

-• Check coolant level: Remove the radiator cap or inspect the expansion tank on the Kohler-SDMO set.
+• Check coolant level: Remove the radiator cap or inspect the expansion tank on the Kohler-SDMO unit.
 Top up with the specified coolant mix to the correct mark.

-• Bleed air: If the system was very low, bleed air from bleed screws or high points per engine manual to prevent air locks.
+• Bleed air: If the system was very low, bleed air from bleed screws or high points as per the engine manual to prevent air locks.

-• Reset alarm: Reconnect battery, clear AL09, and run the generator while monitoring for leaks.
+• Reset alarm: Reconnect the battery, clear AL09, and run the generator while monitoring for leaks.

-Repeated low coolant alarms indicate an unresolved leak or overheating problem that should be investigated further.
+Repeated low coolant alarms indicate an unresolved leak or an overheating problem that should be investigated further.

 Advertisements